-If you’re heading for these stunning islands for a holiday or a new life in paradise, impress the locals with your extensive knowledge by swatting up on these 20 interesting facts about Kiribati!
+If you’re heading for these stunning islands for a holiday or a new life in paradise, impress the locals with your extensive knowledge by swatting up on these fun facts about Kiribati!

 Kiribati is an archipelago consisting of 33 coral atolls in Oceania.